Skip to content

 3. Try hitchhiking in Albania

 What would a trip to Albania be without any hitchhiking?
 The funny thing about that country is that hitchhiking is one of the main forms of transportation there.
-It’s relatively easy to do and locals are super friendly, giving you a lift.
-You can also hear funny stories about local life, and get some insider tips on what to visit and what other unique things to do in Albania.
+It’s relatively easy to do, and locals are super friendly, giving you a lift.
+You can also hear funny stories about local life and get some insider tips on what to visit and other unique things to do in Albania.

-For me, it was also one of the main ways to get around Albania.
-Even though they might not understand you (the older generation), they understand what you want when you put up your thumb next to the road.
-You just show them the location on Google Maps and you’re good to go.
+It was also one of the main ways for me to get around Albania.
+Even though they might not understand you (the older generation), they understand what you want when you put your thumb next to the road.
+You show them the location on Google Maps, and you’re ready to go.

 4. Visit Keq Marku Tattoo studio near Shkoder

-Between the 1960s and 1980s, Albania erected more than 170,000 concrete bunkers across the country.
+Between the 1960s and 1980s, Albania erected more than 170,000 concrete bunkers nationwide.
 These bunkers were built under the notion that they would be used to fend off larger nations.
 However, they never served any practical purpose.

 Today, the vast majority of these bunkers remain abandoned and can be found scattered throughout the regions and cities of Albania.
-This raises the question of what can be done with such a large number of unused bunkers.
+This raises the question of what can be done with such many unused bunkers.
 One creative solution came from Keq Marku, who transformed a bunker into a tattoo studio.

 His studio is just a few minutes away from Shkoder and it can be seen from the road.
 One unique thing to do in Albania is to get a tattoo from his bunker studio.